Above Bar Church, Southampton: Post 1980

 David Jackman, who was appointed as Assistant Minister in 1976, became the Senior Minister on Leith Samuel's retirement in 1980.
 The new church building opened in 1981 and provided much better facilities than the previous one, though with a smaller seating capacity in the main body of the church.
 The auditorium, which seats over four hundred, was designed by Robert Potter as a hexagon, drawing on the concept of the amphitheatre with the partially tiered seating angled towards the front.
 The ceiling is made of Columbian pine, while much of the woodwork at ground level is beech.
 The communion table, made for the new building is of English elm.
 The basement, which was nearly not included in the project, has roughly the same area as the previous church hall, while the top hall is significantly larger.
 The organ was built by Copeman Hart for the church in 1977–79, and was first installed in the old building for a few months before demolition.

 In 1991, David Jackman resigned to start the Proclamation Trust's Cornhill Training Course.
 There was a gap of just over five years before Dr. John Balchin was appointed as Senior Minister in January 1997.
 He retired in 2004 and was succeeded by John Risbridger in September of that year.
 Paul Webber joined the staff in 2011 (replacing Andrew Page, who stepped down to focus full-time on UCCF's The Mark Drama), and Tim Sutton, who joined in 2013 (replacing Paul Allcock on his retirement).
-Sutton moved to be minister of Westward Ho!
-Baptist Church in September 2016.
-Webber became the Minister with responsibility for Mission and in September 2019 Chris Webb was appointed to a new role as Minister for Discipleship.
-Paul Webber resigned in 2020 and John Risbridger resigned in 2022.
-Jonathan Berry - former director of True Freedom Trust and graduate of the Cornhill Training Course - was appointed Senior Minister in July 2023 and inducted on 16 September 2023.